Interview and pictures by Arto Lehtinen and Marko Syrjala

 Mille: That was good, that was good also.

-A new tour means that there’s also going to be a new set list.
-It’s must be a tough and difficult process to pick up a set list for a new tour.
-So how are you going to have a balance with newer stuff and older material?
+A new tour means that there’s also going to be a new setlist.
+It’s must be a challenging and complex process to pick up a setlist for a new tour.
+So how are you going to have a balance with more recent stuff and older material?

-How about doing some really radical changes and drop songs like “Pleasure to Kill” and replace those with something more exiting, like with “Ripping Corpse” for instance?
+How about doing some really radical changes and drop songs like “Pleasure to Kill” and replace those with something more exciting, like with “Ripping Corpse,” for instance?

 Mille: Why not?
-Maybe you are right, maybe you’re right.
+Maybe you are right.
+You’re probably right.

-When Kreator fans come to see Kreator, they want to hear something different instead the same old ones, you know?
-Maybe you should be more brave when creating new lists and “shake a tree” more than you usually do?
+When Kreator fans come to see Kreator, they want to hear something different instead of the same old ones, you know?
+Maybe you should be braver when creating new lists and “shake a tree” more than you usually do?

 Mille: Yeah.
 Maybe we will think about it.
 But actually, I think we did play “Ripping Corpse” a couple of times.

 Sami: We did, yeah.

 Mille: And it’s also a song of that PLEASURE TO KILL record.
 So why not?

 It could be interesting to see the reaction of the fans if you drop some regular songs.
 But anyway, you will always hear the same old comments, “Why don’t you play this and that song?”
 BUT for example, when KISS does their KISS Kruise thing, they play lots of obscure songs that they don’t usually play, and the fans are more than excited about it!